 Why are suicide rates increasing?

 What is behind the steady incline in US suicides?
 Socioeconomic changes might be a contributory factor.
-According to the American Psychological Association, suicide rates tend to fall when living conditions improve and the reverse is also true.
-Research shows that “deaths from suicide, drugs and alcohol have risen steeply among white, middle-aged Americans since 2000” which could be linked to a decline in economic and social well-being.
+According to the American Psychological Association, suicide rates tend to fall when standards of living improve and rise when they worsen.
+Economists from Princeton University have found that since 2000, deaths caused by suicide, alcohol and drugs have increased sharply in white, middle-aged Americans.
+They suggest that this could be connected to a decline in social and economic well-being.

-Dr. Deborah Stone, Lead Behavioral Scientist at the Centers for Disease Control and Prevention, has conducted research into the rise in US suicides which backs up the socioeconomic link.
+Dr Deborah Stone, Lead Behavioral Scientist at the Centers for Disease Control and Prevention, has conducted research into the rise in US suicides which backs up the socioeconomic link.
 She reveals that “there were 25 states that had increases of more than 30%.”
-Nearly all of those states were in the western and midwestern regions of the US which tend to be more rural.
-The reason why suicide rates have increased more sharply in rural communities could be due to the loss of farming and manufacturing jobs which has caused an economic downturn.
-Another factor is that people in these areas are more isolated and further from specialist support.
+Many of those states were in more rural regions of the US.
+The reason why suicide rates have increased more steeply in rural communities could be due to the loss of farming and manufacturing jobs which has caused an economic downturn.
+Another factor is that people in these areas are more isolated and further away from specialist support.

-Christine Moutier, Chief Medical Officer of the American Foundation for Suicide Prevention, explains that people at risk of suicide often fail to receive interventions that could save their lives: “There is a lack of accessible, affordable, effective mental health care.
-And the health-care system hasn’t been designed with suicide risk in mind.”
-Professor Julie Cerel, President of the American Association of Suicidology, also highlights a lack of adequate mental health care as a contributing factor: “Our mental health systems are just really struggling across the country.”
-In fact, despite national recommendations in place since 2012, only 15 states mandate annual suicide prevention training for healthcare professionals.
+Christine Moutier, Chief Medical Officer of the American Foundation for Suicide Prevention, explains that people at risk of suicide are often failed by the US healthcare system: “There is a lack of accessible, affordable, effective mental health care.”
+Professor Julie Cerel, President of the American Association of Suicidology, highlights inadequate funding for mental health research as a contributing factor and poor suicide prevention training for helping professionals.
+In fact, despite national recommendations in place since 2012, only 15 states mandate annual suicide prevention training for healthcare staff.